MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 ---
 # Review recent Sharepoint site actions in SharePoint admin center

-With recent actions panel, you can make changes to SharePoint site properties and review your most recent 30 actions in [SharePoint admin center](/sharepoint/get-started-new-admin-center).
+With the recent actions panel, you can make changes to SharePoint site properties and review your most recent 30 actions in the [SharePoint admin center](/sharepoint/get-started-new-admin-center).

 Changes to site properties like site name, site deletion and storage quota, show as recent actions.
 The panel shows the previous and current values of site properties, which can be useful when tracking changes.